cp3402-students/cp3402-2021-site-cp3402-2021-team01/README.md

 Open your choice of terminal / command prompt, ensure that you are in the root directory of the repository.

-Now run docker-compose up, your container should now be running in that terminal window (meaning you cannot use that terminal for anything else)
+Now run docker-compose up, your containers should now be running in that terminal window (meaning you cannot use that terminal for anything else).

+On your web browser, go to 'localhost'.
+Go through the WordPress installation settings with the title set as "Townsville Jazz Club" and a username, email and password of your choice.

-On your web browser, go to localhost and you are now successfully on our WordPress website with a database connected.
+You are now successfully on our WordPress website with a database and phpMyAdmin connected.

-if you would like to stop the website and database containers, simply press ctrl+c in the terminal window.
+If you would like to stop the website and the other containers, simply press ctrl+c in the terminal window or press stop on Docker Desktop.

 ## Web Hosting
-Both our test and production websites are running on a virtual enviroments hosted by Amazon Web Services.
+Both our test and production websites are running on a virtual environments hosted by Amazon Web Services.
 We decided on AWS as it is the industry standard and all team members had good experience using that hosting platform.
 Both sites can be found at the following links:

 **TEST HOST** - http://ec2-13-59-80-168.us-east-2.compute.amazonaws.com/
 **PRODUCTION HOST** - http://ec2-3-143-210-183.us-east-2.compute.amazonaws.com/